Skip to content

 Info

-This option is only available to those using GitHub as their identity provider.
-If you have enabled any other Single Sign-On methods on your account, this method will not work.
-If this applies to you, you will need to use the Spacelift API Key > Token method instead.
+This option is only available to accounts using GitHub as their identity provider.
+If you have enabled any other Single Sign-On methods on your account, this method will not work and you will need to use the Spacelift API Key method instead.

-2. Using your favorite API Client (e.g. Insomnia or GraphiQL).
-Make a GraphQL POST request to your account's GraphQL endpoint (example below).
+3. Using your favorite API Client (e.g. Insomnia or GraphiQL), make a GraphQL POST request to your account's GraphQL endpoint (example below).

-Replace "example" with the name of your Spacelift account.
+POST to https://example.app.spacelift.io/graphql.
+Replace "example" with your Spacelift account name.

 1